tgallacher/ansible-macbook-setup/README.md

 $ ansible-playbook main.yml -i inventory -K --tags "core"
 ```

-## Overriding Defaults
+## Customising

+To see what variables exist for cusotmising the install, check the `defaults/*.yml` files ore the docs for the installed ansible roles (see `requirements.yml` for a list of installed roles used in this playbook).

-Running this as-is will bring in my dev setup on your mac; this is almost certainly not what you want.
-Instead, the defaults can be overridden by supplying any file `config*.yml`.
+Running this playbook without any changes will bring in my dev setup on your mac; this is almost certainly _not_ what you are after.
+Instead, override the defaults by supplying any file named `config*.yml`.
 For example, you can customize the installed packages and apps with something like:

 ```yaml
 homebrew_installed_packages: